 Budgeting is all about getting your finances organized and operating with a plan.
 I can’t think of a professional business in the world that doesn’t operate with some sort of financial plan.
 Why should your home finances be any different?

 Just like someone who is on a proper diet trying to become more healthy, a good budget can help you to handle your money in a way that is within reasonable limits.
 By giving them the attention they need, you start to become more aware of what’s going with them and what areas need improvement.

-1. Create your own personal budget
+1. Start by understanding your own personal needs

 It’s easy!
 All you need to do is list out all your expenses at the bottom and all your income at the top.
 Go through your last 6 months of bills, checks, credit cards, etc. You can get started with something as simple as Microsoft Excel.
 This will help you become aware of where your money is coming from and going to.